-The ATV procedures describe in detail the individual steps executed at ATV-CC.
+The ATV procedures described in detail the individual steps executed at ATV-CC.

-There are two sets of procedures used by the ATV-CC controllers during an ATV flight:
+There were two sets of procedures used by the ATV-CC controllers during an ATV flight:

-- The Flight Control Procedure related to ATV are used to send commands to ATV and monitor proper execution.
+- The Flight Control Procedure related to ATV were used to send commands to ATV and monitor proper execution.

-The Ground Control Procedures do not deal directly with ATV.
-These procedures manage the different segments and communications logistics to make the ground stations work as one system.
+The Ground Control Procedures did not deal directly with ATV.
+These procedures managed the different segments and communications logistics to make the ground stations work as one system.

-The ground team uses the Ground Control Procedures to ensure that their computers, consoles, links to the radio stations, to satellites, to the Artemis satellite control centre and to the other Mission Control Centres all work as a system.
+The ground team used the Ground Control Procedures to ensure that their computers, consoles, links to the radio stations, to satellites, to the Artemis satellite control centre and to the other Mission Control Centres all worked as a system.

-For the joint activities related to an ATV in orbit, specific high level procedures, called Multi Elements Procedures, are developed, to allocate the tasks to be performed by the centres involved.
-Every control centre - ATV-CC, CC-M or MCC-H - has its own clearly defined role.
+For the joint activities related to an ATV in orbit, specific high level procedures, called Multi Elements Procedures, were developed, to allocate the tasks to be performed by the centres involved.
+Every control centre - ATV-CC, CC-M or MCC-H - had its own clearly-defined role.

-Each centre is responsible for developing its own procedures: ATV-CC will develop the Flight Control Procedures necessary to perform the tasks allocated to it as part of the Multi Elements Procedures.
+Each centre was responsible for developing its own procedures: ATV-CC developed the Flight Control Procedures necessary to perform the tasks allocated to it as part of the Multi Elements Procedures.

-For example, the crucial refuelling and the reboost steps performed by ATV during the attached phase with the International Space Station are under controlled by the Russian segment and the Russian ground controllers in Moscow, Russia.
-However, the approach of ATV towards the Space Station after separation from its Ariane 5 launcher until the final rendezvous is under control of ATV-CC.
+For example, the crucial refuelling and the reboost steps performed by ATV during the attached phase with the International Space Station were controlled by the Russian segment and the Russian ground controllers in Moscow, Russia.
+However, the approach of ATV towards the Space Station after separation from its Ariane 5 launcher until the final rendezvous was under control of ATV-CC.

 Operations Interface Procedures

-The Operations Interface Procedures are standard procedures used to exchange information between control centres involved in an ATV mission (ATV-CC, MCC-M, MCC-H).
+The Operations Interface Procedures were standard procedures used to exchange information between control centres involved in an ATV mission (ATV-CC, MCC-M, MCC-H).

-They are developed jointly by all partners and address:
+They were developed jointly by all partners and addressed:

 - Establishment of a communication session between ATV and ATV-CC using the US relay satellite TDRSS